 - It further adds to the national CBS Sports radio network.
 People often say that network radio is dead, but CBS has a complete clock of talk sports shows syndicated nationally, in addition to the actual game broadcasts from CBS, with hosts like Tiki Barber and Greg Giannotti.
 Tying all the CBS stations into one unit adds to the presence.

 I am not sure of the financial model for it, as its purely a streaming product.
 As the shows develop each day, perhaps that will become more relevant.
 Ads were for companies like Jared/Pandora Jewelry, Progressive Insurance, an IRS tax service and an addiction hotline.
-We guess that it could be a good added value offering for sales reps.

 Below are the CBS stations featured: